 7. Alabama Crimson Tide

-If you’re ever in the unfortunate position of having your house raided for drugs, make sure to do as these fine folk do and proclaim your allegiance for all to hear.
+If you’re ever in the unfortunate position of having your house raided for drugs, make sure to do as these fine folks do and proclaim your allegiance for all to hear.
 You might even get some sympathy from the police.
 “Roll Tide” is nothing if not versatile, though; it can also be used as a way to explain nodding off in a classroom because of your opiate use.
 Remember, deny everything, and Roll Tide.

 6. Mississippi State Bulldogs

 Mississippi State college football coach Dan Mullen can smile all he wants.
 However, that doesn’t change the fact that the Bulldogs admitted Jeffrey Simmons, a five-star D-line recruit who faces assault charges for throwing punches at a woman on the ground.
 To make matters worse, there’s a video — and it’s beyond disgusting.
 Don’t worry, Mississippi State made sure to discipline the “Star Recruit” — he has a one-game suspension (against South Alabama).
 Clearly the university has its priorities in order.